top of page

 Some foods can cause strong breath and also not being able to digest food well may contribute to bad health.
 As we age our digestive secretions are diminished so this can lead to incomplete digestion leading to bad odours.

-Having low stomach acid especially is a major factor in developing bad breath as you need good stomach acid to digest your dietary proteins.
 If your food stays in your stomach longer than needed it will lead to bad breath.
-One reason for having low stomach acid apart from old age can be having an Helicobacter Pylori infection.
+One reason for having low stomach acid apart from old age can be having a Helicobacter Pylori infection.
 This bacteria resides in the stomach and does this by lowering the stomach acid.
+The consequences of a Helicobacter Pylori infection can be not digesting your foods properly, stomach pain leading to ulceration and bad breath coupled with burping.
+A stool test is very effective way to check if you have a Helicobacter Pylori infection and I can organise a comprehensive stool test for you if you wish.
+Contact

 How I Helped My Client With Bad Breath With Nutritional Therapy?